LiamMyles/polygon-art/README.md

 Between University and now I have become a Web Developer.
 Then in 2020 - during the Covid-19 lockdown - I finally created a little app that takes that bug to its logical extreme.

+If you want to lear about the sotry, check out my [blog post: Playing With Polygons - The Iceberg Story](https://dev.to/liammyles/my-covid-lockdown-project-the-iceberg-story-5bo2)

 ## About this Project

 This project in essence terms is an app that lets you create polygon art.
 As well as allowing you to generate gif's once you make it.